AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 ### Bounce mails {#bounce-mails-external-account}

 The **Bounce mails** external account specifies the external POP3 account to be used to connect to the email service.
-For more on this external account, refer to this [page](../../workflow/using/inbound-emails.md).
+All servers configured for POP3 access can be used to receive return mail.

 ![](../assets/do-not-localize/book.png) Learn more about inbound emails in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/inbound-emails.html){target="_blank"}